-After spending a month in 2007 carving marble in Zambia, Alice was selected in 2014 by the Royal British Sculpture Society to develop her work on a three-month residency working with marble in Studio Sem, Pietrasanta, Italy.
+After spending a month in 2007 carving marble in Zambia, Alice was selected in 2014 by the Royal Society of Sculptors to develop her work on a three-month residency working with marble in Studio Sem, Pietrasanta, Italy.

-In 2015 Alice was awarded a Fine Art MA with distinction from the University of Wales and had her first solo exhibition at the Royal British Sculpture Society, London.
+In 2015 Alice was awarded a Fine Art MA with distinction from the University of Wales and had her first solo exhibition at the Royal Society of Sculptors, London.